lavagetto/configdb/docs/schema.rst

 ++++++++

 A relation is a field that references another entity.
-All relations in admdb are many-to-many: as a consequence, relation fields are always represented as lists of instance names (strings).
+All relations in configdb are many-to-many: as a consequence, relation fields are always represented as lists of instance names (strings).
 There are no cascading deletes, so you'll have to maintain each entity separately.